As 2018 draws to a close, we’re in a reflective mood.

 It’s been another busy and successful year for Cambridge Intelligence.
 There’s been a multitude of new and improved KeyLines features, and three fantastic Connected Data Visualization Consortium (CDVC) events.
 We’ve enjoyed some high-profile recognition of our achievements, and welcomed two new partners to our Technology Alliance.

 Sticking with our nostalgia theme, this blog post looks back at the top five most insightful articles we’ve published since the start of the year.
-If you read them first time round (you did, right?), it’s a chance to recap on some highlights.
+If you read them the first time around (you did, right?), it’s a chance to recap on some highlights.
 If you’ve not seen them before, treat yourself to a reading session as you start winding down at the end of the year.

 We kicked off the year in style with the major release of KeyLines 4.0, featuring groundbreaking combos functionality.